amiller/dstack-examples/custom-domain/dstack-ingress/DNS_PROVIDERS.md

 **Important Notes for Route53:**
 - The certbot plugin uses the format `certbot-dns-route53` package
 - CAA will merge AWS & Let's Encrypt CA domains to existing records if they exist
-- It is recommended that the AWS service account can only assume the limited role.
+- It is essential that the AWS service account used can only assume the limited role.
 See cloudformation example.

 ## Docker Compose Examples